sprblm/dots-patterns/patterns/visual-hash/index.md

 ## The Take-Away

-Visual hash is a good default image picker.
+Visual hash is a good default image picker that helps you differentiate between users or content.

-## References & Where to Learn More